jundalisay/superb/content/en/research/kepler/harmony/book-1/part-26.md

 Euclid XIII.5.52

-XXVII Proposition
+## Proposition 17: While such a division can be performed on all lines, on a line Expressible in length, on one Expressible only in square, on a Medial line, on a line of one of the twelve kinds we have listed, and on all other kinds of line

-While such a division can be performed on all lines, on a line Ex­ pressible in length, on one Expressible only in square, on a Medial line, on a line of one of the twelve kinds we have listed, and on all other kinds of line: in the present work we are concerned only with two of these kinds [of line] which coincide with kinds already explained;
+In the present work we are concerned only with two of these kinds [of line] which coincide with kinds already explained;
 according to the two lines which are to be sectioned [in this way].
 For it [the line to be sectioned] is either Expressible in length or is a Mizon.
 If the line which we propose to section is Expressible in length; the